indiana-university/rivet-docs/content/components/utilities/flex.md

 - `.rvt-grow-0`

 #### align-self
-Please see the docs on [MDN][1] more information about the [align-self](https://developer.mozilla.org/en-US/docs/Web/CSS/align-self) property.
+See the documentation on [MDN][1] for more information about the [align-self](https://developer.mozilla.org/en-US/docs/Web/CSS/align-self) property.

 - `.rvt-self-start`
 - `.rvt-self-end`